OlivierSohn/hamazed/imj-game-hamazed/BACKLOG.md

 ## World

-- keep ship at the center of the screen: we need a mask notion in the delta renderer: either we put it behind the IORef, then we can mutate it without anyone noticing, and keep the MonadReader or we use MonadState

-- make the world bigger but show just a part of it.

 - make bigger worlds (whole terminal) with more numbers (maybe duplicate some)
   - precompute some one connected components worlds if it is slow.
   - or change the air/wall ratio